colpiche/IEM-Discord-bot/README.md

 ## How to setup

-This bot is built on top of [Discord.js](https://discord.js.org/) library.
+This bot is built on top of [Discord.js](https://github.com/discordjs/discord.js) library for Node.js.
 See [this page](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot) to know how to register it on your Discord's server.

 Then you'll need to tweak some files a little bit, because some of the variables are not stored in this repo for security reasons.
 To deploy the bot you'll need to configure them in 2 separate files :